How Fair is Your Diffusion Recommender Model?: Experimental Study

-Datasets are split into train, validation, and test sets (70\%/10\%/20\%) following the temporal hold-out method.
-Then, for the models training and evaluation, we rely on the framework RecBole~\cite{DBLP:conf/cikm/ZhaoHPYZLZBTSCX22} for training and evaluating all the baselines and, for the two diffusion-based recommender systems, we adopt their original code implementations\footnote{\url{https://github.com/YiyanXu/DiffRec}.}.
-All recommendation baselines are trained with a grid-search exploration of the hyper-parameters by following the original papers and selecting the hyper-parameter configuration providing the highest value of the Recall@20 on the validation set.
+Datasets are split into train, validation, and test sets (70\%/10\%/20\%) following the temporal hold-out method adopted in~\cite{DBLP:conf/sigir/WangXFL0C23,DBLP:conf/recsys/BorattoFFMM24}.
+We use the RecBole framework~\cite{DBLP:conf/cikm/ZhaoHPYZLZBTSCX22} to train and evaluate all baseline models.
+For the two diffusion-based recommender systems, we adopt their original code implementations\footnote{\url{https://github.com/YiyanXu/DiffRec}.
+Accessed \today.}.
+Baseline models are trained using a grid search over hyperparameters, guided by the settings in the original papers.
+The configuration yielding the highest Recall@20 on the validation set is selected for each model.

-\section{Results and discussion}
+\section{Results and Discussion}

-In this section, we aim to answer the following research question: ``\textit{Is DiffRec a fair recommender system compared to the state-of-the-art?}".
-To this end, we conduct a twofold analysis.
-First, we investigate the accuracy and fairness performance \textit{separately}, and then we measure the \textit{trade-off} among performance metrics to examine whether DiffRec is suitable to provide both fair and useful recommendations.
+In this section, we aim to answer the following research question: ``\textit{Is DiffRec a fair RS compared to state-of-the-art methods?}".
+To this end, we first investigate the recommendation utility and fairness dimensions \textit{separately}, and then we inspect the \textit{trade-off} among metrics from both dimensions to assess whether \emph{DiffRec} can deliver recommendations that are both fair and effective.